philippnormann/nvidia-sniper/README.md

 ### Windows
 1. Check if you already have a Python 3.8 installation by opening Windows PowerShell and executing `python --version`
-    - If you see `Python 3.8.0` or higher, skip to step 4
+    - If you see `Python 3.8.0` or higher, skip to step 3
-    - If you see `Python 3.7.9` or lower, skip to step 2
+    - If you see `Python 3.7.9` or lower, continue with step 2
-    - If you see `python : The term 'python' is not recognized`, you may continue to step 2.
+    - If you see `python: The term 'python' is not recognized`, continue with step 2
-    Alternatively, if you believe Python 3.8 is installed already and wish to add it to your PATH manually, you may skip to step 3.
 2. Install the latest [Python 3.8](https://www.python.org/ftp/python/3.8.6/python-3.8.6-amd64.exe) for Windows
     - Click `Add Path` at the bottom of the first installation page.
-    - After the installation completes, you can skip to step 4.
-3. Ensure you have the correct Python on your PATH
-    - Open the Start menu and enter `PATH`, then press Enter
-    - Click the `Environment Vairables...` button
-    - In the `User variables for user` section, click the variable `Path`, then click the `Edit...` button
-    - A new window called `Edit environment variable` will pop up, ensure `C:\Users\user\AppData\Local\Microsoft\WindowsApps` exists in this list, where `user` is your username in Windows
-    - If that path is not in the list, add it using the `New` button
-    - Remove all other PATHs which contain anything to do with Python, Pip, or Idle by clicking them, then clicking the `Delete` button
-    - Click `OK` to close the `Edit environment variable` window
-    - Click `OK` to close the `Environment Variables` window
-    - Click `OK` to close the `System Properties` window
-4. Install the latest version of [Firefox](https://www.firefox.com/)
+3. Install the latest version of [Firefox](https://www.firefox.com/)
-5. Exit all PowerShell windows, then open a new PowerShell and install Pipenv using
+4. Exit all PowerShell windows, then open a new PowerShell and install Pipenv using
     - `pip install pipenv`
-6. Navigate to project directory
+5. Navigate to project directory
     - If you downloaded (using git clone, or ZIP and extract) the project to `C:\Users\user\Documents\nvidia-sniper`, then use the following command: `cd C:\Users\user\Documents\nvidia-sniper`
-7. Install project dependencies using
+6. Install project dependencies using
     - `pipenv install`
-8. Install curses for Windows using
+7. Install curses for Windows using
     - `pipenv install windows-curses`

 <details>